About ALAA

 As set forth in Article III: Principles and Purposes of our local Bylaws, the mission of our union is:

-To organize and unite into the union all workers who represent indigent clients;
+To organize and unite into the Union all workers who represent and defend poor and working class communities in legal proceedings or other advocacy efforts;

-To ensure the provision of high-quality legal services to our clients and advocate for the improvement of these services in other areas;
+To ensure the provision of high-quality legal services, social services, and other support to poor and working class communities and to advocate for the improvement of these services in other arenas;

-to advocate through political outreach for the advancement of the interests of our membership, our clients and of poor and working people in general;
+To advocate through political outreach for the advancement of the interests of union members and poor and working class communities in general;

-to maintain relations with other labor organizations and work cooperatively with other unions for the advancement of the interests of our members, our clients and of poor and working people;
+To maintain relations with other labor bodies and work cooperatively with other unions for the advancement of the interests of union members as well as poor and working class communities in general;